Outer approximation algorithms for convex vector optimization problems: Introduction

-On the other hand, in 2003, Klamroth et al. \cite{Klamroth2002} proposed approximation algorithms for convex and non-convex MOPs.
-The mechanism of the outer approximation algorithm for the convex case is similar to Benson's algorithm for the linear MOPs \cite{benson}.
-The main difference is that they use a Gauge-based scalarization model.
-We will show in \Cref{sect:alg_literature} that this model can be equivalently expressed as a PS scalarization with specific parameters.
-Hence, the outer approximation algorithm for convex MOPs from \cite{Klamroth2002} can be seen as an extension of the linear MOP algorithm from \cite{benson}.
-Different from \cite{benson}, in \cite{Klamroth2002}, the selection for the reference point for the scalarization is not arbitrary but depends on a specific rule which will be detailed in \Cref{sect:alg_literature}.
-Note that in \cite{Klamroth2002}, there is also an inner approximation algorithm for the convex problems.
-The convergence rate of both algorithms for convex MOPs are provided for the biobjective case in \cite{Klamroth2002} .
+\revvv{On the other hand, in 2003, Klamroth et al. \cite{Klamroth2002} proposed approximation algorithms for convex and non-convex MOPs.
+The mechanism of the outer approximation algorithm for the convex case is similar to Benson's algorithm \cite{benson}.
+Different from \cite{benson}, in \cite{Klamroth2002} the selection for the reference point for the scalarization is not arbitrary.
+In \cite{Klamroth2002}, there is also an inner approximation algorithm for the convex problems and the convergence rates of both algorithms are provided for the biobjective case. }

-Recently, Dörfler et al. \cite{Dorfler2020} proposed a variant for Benson's algorithm for CVOPs that includes a vertex selection procedure which also yields a direction parameter for the PS scalarization.
-It benefits from the current inner approximation to compute these parameters.
-In each iteration it picks the vertex of the current outer approximation that yields the maximum distance to the current inner approximation.
-For that purpose, the algorithm solves quadratic programming problems for the vertices of the current outer approximation.
+\revvv{Recently, Dörfler et al. \cite{Dorfler2020} proposed a variant {of} Benson's algorithm for CVOPs that includes a vertex selection procedure {that} also yields a direction parameter for the PS scalarization.
+To compute the parameters, the algorithm solves quadratic programming problems for the vertices of the current outer approximation.}

-In addition to the algorithms which solve PS scalarization (or equivalent models) in each iteration, recently Ararat et. al \cite{umer2020} proposed an outer approximation algorithm for CVOPs which solves norm-minimizing scalarizations instead.
-This scalarization does not require a direction parameter but only requires a reference point, which is again selected among the vertices of the current outer approximation.
+\revvv{In addition to the algorithms which solve PS scalarization (or equivalent models), recently Ararat et al. \cite{umer2020} proposed an outer approximation algorithm {that} solves norm-minimizing scalarizations.
+This scalarization does not require a direction parameter but only a reference point, which is again selected among the vertices of the current outer approximation. }